softwaresaved/international-survey/README.md

    * `MULTIPLE CHOICE`: A list of answers the participant can choose from.
 (S)He can choose as many as (s)he wants.
    * `LIKERT`: any type of likert scale.

-* **answer_file**: This column gives the name of the csv file located in `listAnswers` folder, where the appropriate answers options are stored
+* **answer_file**: This column gives the name of the csv file located in `listAnswers` folder, where the appropriate answers options are stored.

 * **order_question**: Boolean column to know if the order of the answer should be following the answers given in the answer_file of should be orderd according to the question numbers.